Manager of Teaching and Learning, OrchKids

-Possessing a diversity of experience as a performer, educator, and administrator, violist Hana Morford believes deeply in using music as a vehicle to better engage and enrich communities.
-Hana most recently served as Education Associate for the Baltimore Symphony Orchestra, managing the BSO’s Academy programs.
-As former Education Director of the Greater Baltimore Youth Orchestras’ Bridges program, Hana managed a large, after-school and weekend program for underserved students in seven Baltimore City Public Schools.
+Possessing a diversity of experience as a performer, educator, and administrator, violist Hana Morford returned to her native city of Baltimore in the fall of 2014.
+There she is taking on a new role as Teaching and Learning Specialist for the El Sistema-inspired program, OrchKids.
+Prior to the fellowship, Hana served as Education Associate for the Baltimore Symphony Orchestra, managing the Academy programs for adult musicians.
+Hana formerly served as Education Director of the Greater Baltimore Youth Orchestras’ Bridges program, leading a large after-school and weekend program for underserved students in seven Baltimore City Public Schools.

-Hana has also served as a violin, viola and general musicianship teaching artist in a number of programs for at-risk youth.
-Her experiences as a teaching artist include positions at the Baltimore Symphony Orchestra’s El Sistema-inspired OrchKids program, the Baltimore School for the Arts’ TWIGS program, and GBYO’s Bridges program.
-Hana has also served on the faculty of the Peabody Institute’s preparatory program, leading group classes and maintaining a vibrant private studio.
+Her past experiences as a teaching artist include positions at the OrchKids program, the Baltimore School for the Arts’ TWIGS program, and GBYO’s Bridges program.
+Hana has also served on the faculty of the Peabody Conservatory’s Preparatory, leading group classes and maintaining a large private studio.